adl-lang/adl/docs/language.md

 # Default Values

 Default values can specified for fields.
-Such fields then become optional in serialized values, and hence facilitate backwards compatibility.
+Such fields then become optional in language constructors and serialized values, and hence facilitate backwards compatibility.
 Default literal values are specified in appropriate places in the ADL definitions.
 A literal value is specified in JSON form, structured according to the json [serialization specification](serialization.md).